amolabs/docs/qs_val.md

-# Quick Start Guide for Validator Node
+# Quick Start Guide for Validator and Delegator
 This document is available in [Korean](qs_val.ko.md) also.

 ## Introduction
-This quick start guide describes how to prepare and launch validator node in proper way.
+This quick start guide describes how to prepare and launch a validator node in proper way, and also how to stake and delegate on a validator.
 This guide will use the method described in [amoabci README](https://github.com/amolabs/amoabci/README.md).

 ## Monetary asset